20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Integrate Distressed Furniture with Hidden Tech Functions

-10. Select Smart Faucets with Farmhouse Styling
+10. Opt for Smart Faucets in a Farmhouse Style

 A farmhouse kitchen sink with a brushed nickel bridge faucet over a white apron-front sink and light granite countertop.